HomeBlogPricingCareersDocsGitHubSlack community

 pip install -r requirements.txt

-This installs Tensorlake, the headless browser dependency used by the scraper, and the libraries required for Gemini and ElevenLabs integration.
+This installs Tensorlake, the headless browser dependency, and libraries for Gemini and ElevenLabs integration.

 Create the .env file